-Mix these oils into 2 oz. of a carrier oil like jojoba or frac. coconut oil, store in a dark colored glass bottle with a tight lid with name of blend and date.
+Mix these essential oils into 2 oz. of a carrier oil like jojoba or fractionated coconut oil, store in a dark colored glass bottle with a tight lid with name of blend and date.

-Then add 0.5oz (15ml) of this blend into 4oz (120ml) either peppermint, lavender, myrtle, or blue yarrow hydrosol.
-Actually, to get this to fit into a 4 oz spray bottle, you’ll want to either get a larger bottle or use a bit less of the oil blend, or use up a little bit of the hydrosol on something else (like a facial toner mixed 1/2 + 1/2 with witch hazel) so it all fits into the bottle.
+Then add 0.5oz (15ml) of Balance blend into 4oz (120ml) either peppermint, lavender, myrtle, or blue yarrow hydrosol.
+Actually, to get this to fit into a 4 oz spray bottle, you’ll want to either get a little larger bottle or use a bit less of the oil blend, or– use up a little bit of the hydrosol on something else (like a facial toner mixed 1/2 + 1/2 with witch hazel) so it all fits into the bottle.

 Several essential oils that contain hormone-like substances related to estrogen are helpful during menopause.